 - [Template] Coronavirus Return to Work Letter for Employers

-Learn the latest information on vaccination requirements in our upcoming webinar, Vaccine Mandates: What HR Needs to Know Now
+Learn the latest information on vaccination requirements in our recently recorded webinar, Vaccine Mandates: What HR Needs to Know Now

 You’ll want to act quickly for everyone’s safety, warn those who may have come in contact with a potentially contagious coworker, and respect employee privacy.
 So, it’s a balancing act.
 In this article, we share best practices.